riccardodamiani/GBA_Emulator/README.md

 Open source gba emulator in C++.

 ## Progress
-The emulator is not able to execute the game yet and will probably freeze somewhere in the bios because of some instructions not yet implemented.
+In the current state the emulator is able to display the intro screen and boot into the game.
-Working on intro screen..

 Done:
 * Bios loading